Sudden Emergency Doctrine in NC

 Insurance companies know this, and they use the defense strategically.
 Even when the facts do not strongly support the defense, raising it creates doubt and can pressure you into accepting a lower settlement or dropping your claim entirely.

 Combined with NC's contributory negligence rule, the sudden emergency doctrine makes North Carolina one of the most challenging states for accident victims.
 Understanding both defenses -- and knowing how to counter them -- is critical for protecting your claim.
+For the full overview of NC laws that affect your case, see our comprehensive guide.

 Frequently Asked Questions